rohan-cce/Learn-and-Grow/README.md

 - ✔️ Solved 20 aptitude questions in [indiabix](https://www.indiabix.com/online-test/aptitude-test/random)
 - ✔️ Watched and Understood Note Keeping part of Practical Ethical Hacking by The Cyber Mentor
 - ✔️ Tried and Completed [Menu Item With Hover Effect](https://rohan-cce.github.io/Menu-Item-With-Hover-Effects/)
-- ✔️ Read And Understood (Page Number 40-61) in Data Structures and Algorithm made easy by Narsimha karumanchi
+- ✔️ Read And Understood (Page Number 40-61) in Data Structures and Algorithm made easy by Narasimha karumanchi
 - ✔️ Solved Day 11 Advent of Cybersecurity 2 in Tryhackme
 ***
 </p></details>